Challenges in Dissimilar Metal Welding Pressure Vessels

 Why Pressure Vessels Often Require Dissimilar Metal Joints

-The need for dissimilar metal welding pressure vessels stems from practical economic and engineering considerations.
+The need for dissimilar metal welding in pressure vessel manufacturing stems from practical economic and engineering considerations.
 Many vessels require corrosion-resistant materials only in specific areas exposed to aggressive media, while using less expensive materials for the remainder of the structure.
 For example, a carbon steel vessel might need stainless steel nozzles or cladding in areas with corrosive process fluids.
+Understanding pressure vessels definitions and thresholds also helps in material selection.

 Common Dissimilar Metal Combinations in Industry